Pharmacist Education Requirements: Starting in Undergrad

 Some pharmacists specialize in areas like oncology, pediatrics, transplant and many more.

-North Central College has an affiliation agreement with the Lake Erie College of Osteopathic Medicine (LECOM) to offer high school students an opportunity for a “reserved seat” in its School of Pharmacy leading to the Doctor of Pharmacy (PharmD) Degree.
+North Central College's Pre-Pharmacy Program is designed to set students up for success.
+If you are a current high school student considering pursuing a pre-pharmacy program, North Central College has an affiliation agreement with Lake Erie College of Osteopathic Medicine (LECOM) to offer high school students an opportunity for a "reserved seat" in its School of Pharmacy leading to the Doctor of Pharmacy Degree (PharmD).

 Application to the EAP is separate from the application to North Central College.
 A student may apply for EAP consideration as a high school senior.